mkohler/cython_swig/README.rst

 .. class:: handout

-    And this in the SWIG documentation.
+    And THIS in the SWIG documentation.

 We are Here
 ===========